The Phoenix of Biotech: How a $6M Junior Just Swooped Into a Potential Billion-Dollar Opportunity

 USA News Group

-Nothing in this publication should be considered as personalized financial advice.
+DISCLAIMER: Nothing in this publication should be considered as personalized financial advice.
 We are not licensed under securities laws to address your particular financial situation.
 No communication by our employees to you should be deemed as personalized financial advice.
 Please consult a licensed financial advisor before making any investment decision.
 This is a paid advertisement and is neither an offer nor recommendation to buy or sell any security.
 We hold no investment licenses and are thus neither licensed nor qualified to provide investment advice.
 The content in this report or email is not provided to any individual with a view toward their individual circumstances.
-Biotech Insider is a wholly owned subsidiary of Market IQ Media Group (“MIQ”).
+USA News Group is a wholly-owned subsidiary of Market IQ Media Group, Inc. (“MIQ”).
 MIQ has been paid a fee for BioVaxys Technology Corp. advertising and digital media from the company directly.
-There may be 3rd parties who may have shares of BioVaxys Technology Corp. and may liquidate their shares which could have a negative effect on the price of the stock.
+There may be 3rd parties who may have shares of BioVaxys Technology Corp., and may liquidate their shares which could have a negative effect on the price of the stock.
 This compensation constitutes a conflict of interest as to our ability to remain objective in our communication regarding the profiled company.
 Because of this conflict, individuals are strongly encouraged to not use this publication as the basis for any investment decision.
-The owner/operator of MIQ own shares of BioVaxys Technology Corp. which were purchased in the open market and through a private placement with the company.
-MIQ reserves the right to buy and sell shares of BioVaxys Technology Corp. in the open market and/or through other investment vehicles, and will buy and sell shares of BioVaxys Technology Corp. commencing immediately without any further notice.
+The owner/operator of MIQ own shares of BioVaxys Technology Corp. which were purchased in the open market, and reserve the right to buy and sell, and will buy and sell shares BioVaxys Technology Corp. at any time without any further notice.
 We also expect further compensation as an ongoing digital media effort to increase visibility for the company, no further notice will be given, but let this disclaimer serve as notice that all material disseminated by MIQ has been approved by the above mentioned company; this is a paid advertisement, we currently own shares of BioVaxys Technology Corp. and will buy and sell shares of the company in the open market, or through private placements, and/or other investment vehicles.

 While all information is believed to be reliable, it is not guaranteed by us to be accurate.
 Individuals should assume that all information contained in our newsletter is not trustworthy unless verified by their own independent research.
 Also, because events and circumstances frequently do not occur as expected, there will likely be differences between the any predictions and actual results.
 Always consult a licensed investment professional before making any investment decision.
 Be extremely careful, investing in securities carries a high degree of risk; you may likely lose some or all of the investment.